 Fast forward a few hundred years and huge waves of immigrants have introduced countless new words and accents to Latin America.
 One of the biggest foreign influences was Italian immigration into Argentina and its effect on the country’s Spanish dialect.
 Today, English has inevitably seeped into vocabulary relating to technology, pop culture, and business, making a much larger impact in Latin America than in Spain.

-The differences between these Spanish dialects may seem minor, but even just a little bit of knowledge can tell you whether a person is from Madrid or Mexico City.
+The difference between Castilian and Spanish may seem minor, but even just a little bit of knowledge can tell you whether a person is from Madrid or Mexico City.
 Let’s take a look.

 So, instead of pronouncing ciudad (city) as “see-you-dad” like in Latin American Spanish, it is instead pronounced “thi-you-dad” in Castilian Spanish.